The Impact of the #MeToo Movement on Language at Court -- A text-based causal inference approach: Text Quantification

 \section{Text Quantification}

 In order to assess the impact of the \#MeToo movement on language in court, the judicial opinions need to be quantified.
-In this section, I outline the different approaches I use to do so, where the quantifiers described in Section \ref{victimblamingindicators_metoo} aim at quantifying the amount of victim blaming in each opinion, while the text vectorization methods outlined in Section \ref{textvectorization_metoo} are later used to capture the general evolution of language in judicial opinions.
+The quantifiers described in Section \ref{victimblamingindicators_metoo} aim at quantifying the amount of victim blaming in each opinion, while the text vectorization methods outlined in Section \ref{textvectorization_metoo} are later used to capture the general evolution of language in judicial opinions.